 The Township has presented budget to actual comparisons for the General, Capital Reserve, Recycling, and Pool Funds and other nonmajor funds.
-For the year ended December 31, 2015, General Fund expenditures exceeded appropriations in various categories by \$617,253.
-These excess expenditures were funded by greater than anticipated revenues, loan proceeds, and operating transfers.
-Additionally, the Pool Fund expenditures exceeded appropriations in various categories by \$225,384.
-These excess expenditures were funded by greater than anticipated revenues and operating transfers.
+For the year ended December 31, 2016, General Fund expenditures exceeded appropriations in various categories by \$287,502.
+These excess expenditures were funded by greater than anticipated revenues.
+The Capital Reserve Fund exceeded appropriations in various categories by \$144,898.
+These excess expenditures were funded by the fund balance carryforward.
+Additionally, the Pool Fund expenditures exceeded appropriations in various categories by \$189,676.
+These excess expenditures were funded by the available fund balance carryforward.